Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 For React Native, you should install [Node.js](https://nodejs.org) to download packages from [npm](https://npmjs.com).
 For additional instructions, see this [tutorial on getting started with React Native applications](https://facebook.github.io/react-native/docs/getting-started).

-v2.0.0 and above of the AEP Mobile SDK React Native plugins use the [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md), which links plugins' native dependencies automatically.
+v2.0.0 and above of the AEP Mobile SDK React Native plugins use [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md), which links plugins' native dependencies automatically.
 For iOS development, after installing the plugins from npm, download the pod dependencies by running the following command:

 `cd ios && pod install && cd ..`